Sunday, April 15, 2018

 Bruce Springsteen grew up in Freehold— and we’ll be visiting that town, which inspired the song “My Hometown.”
 You’ll see two of the three homes Bruce grew up in as well as the site of his first home (torn down in the 1960s).
 Other sites include his high school, his favorite pizza place, the store which was the inspiration for the song “Local Hero,” and the spot where he posed for a famous photo by a tree that is on the liner notes of his Born in the U.S.A. album.

 The tour will also encompass other Jersey Shore towns with distinct points of interests for Springsteen fans: Colts Neck, Red Bank, Rumson, and Sea Bright.

-Standard conference registration for presenters is $350, which includes all conference meals, pre-conference activities, and admission to the Wonder Bar on Friday, April 13th.
+Standard conference registration is $350 for presenters, as well as attendees interested in an all-inclusive rate.
+This price includes all conference meals, pre-conference activities, and admission to the Wonder Bar on Friday, April 13th.

 Discount rates are available for members of the Monmouth University community.
 Undergraduate students can purchase tickets for $50.
 Tickets are available for $250 for graduate students, retirees, and emeritus professors.
 These special rates will be available at the registration table—valid ID must be presented for purchase.

 Non-presenters are welcome to attend the sessions for a $20 daily fee.
 Meals can be purchased separately during the conference.

 Non-presenters can also purchase entrance to the Wonder Bar for $10.
 The Wonder Bar show is a 21-and-over event—valid ID will be requested at the door.

 Separate tickets are also available for the Rock & Roll Tour of the Jersey Shore.
 The four-hour Jersey Shore bus tour on Thursday, April 12th, will be $70.
 The two-hour walking tour of Asbury Park on Sunday, April 15th, will cost $40.